klabuguen/365-days-of-code/day-3-pointer-arithmetic.md

 # Day 3: Pointer Arithmetic Review
 #c-fundamentals
-I've been rusty on C pointer fundamentals and decided to review pointer arithmetic.
+I've been rusty in regards to C pointer fundamentals and decided to review pointer arithmetic.
 One can easily be thrown off by pointer arithmetic because adding 1 to a ***pointer*** is not as simple as adding two numbers in ***standard arithmetic***.
 For example:

 We know that in standard arithmetic:
 $$ 1 + 1 = 2 $$